-**I am not reviewing PhD student applications for the 2023 application cycle (I will not be taking students who would begin in Fall 2023)**
+**I am reviewing PhD student applications for the Fall 2025 application cycle**

 For Undergraduate Students Interested in the Lab